 What are you going to see when you amble around?
 Here are a few notable areas that you should make a point to see:

-The area actually got its name from the Italian city because its creator wanted to make this part of California the ‘Venice of America’.
+The area actually got its name from the Italian city (Italy) because its creator wanted to make this part of California the ‘Venice of America’.
 As a part of that plan, he created several canals around the locale.
-These add a unique charm to the neighborhood and makes it a lot more quaint than other beach towns in the US.
+The Venice Canals add a unique charm to the neighborhood and make it a lot more quaint than other beach towns in the US.

 Visitors can take a stroll along the canals and take in the beauty of the surroundings.
 The structures and residential homes around are also quite a sight, so you’ll definitely find this activity enjoyable.